How to Clean a Bathroom Mirror

 Here’s what you need:

-- Tom’s super-fantastic cleaning solution E.g A mixture of 1 part white vinegar and 1 part water poured into a spray bottle
+- A mixture of 1-part white vinegar and 1 part water in a spray bottle

-- A bottle of rubbing alcohol and some cotton pads (makeup removal pads help).
+- A bottle of rubbing alcohol and some cotton wool pads

-You’ll want to start from the top, spraying as you go along rather than spraying the entire mirror to begin with.
-Fold the cloth into a flat even quarter and work your way down the glass in a zig-zig wiping motion.
-Make sure you’re covering the entire area when wiping, but try not to wipe up or down as you may end up causing streaks.
+You’ll want to start from the top, spraying your vinegar and water mix as you go along rather than spraying the entire mirror, to begin with.
+Fold the cloth into a flat even quarter and work your way down the glass from side to side.
+Make sure you’re covering the entire area when wiping but try not to wipe up in a circular motion as this can cause a streaky appearance.

-The problem you can have is thinking a mirror is clean when it actually isn’t.
-When you view the mirror from straight on its hard to see if there are any streaks leftover from your attempt, so stand at a 45 degree angle when there’s enough light in the room to be absolutely sure that all the streaks and mark on your mirror are gone.
+When you view the mirror from straight on it's hard to see if there are any streaks left on the mirror but standing at a different angle can help.
+Stand at a 45-degree angle to the mirror ensuring there’s enough light in the room to be absolutely sure that all the streaks and marks on your mirror are gone.

-To get rid of stains like toothpaste or hairspray marks you’ll need to leave them until you’ve finished wiping the entire surface of the mirror.
-After you’re done get the rubbing alcohol and apply it to the cotton pad.
-Use this cotton pad to wipe at the stains and you should find they come off with ease.
+To get rid of stains like toothpaste or hairspray, you’ll need to leave them until you’ve finished wiping the entire surface of the mirror.
+After you’re done get the rubbing alcohol and apply a small amount to a cotton pad.
+Use the cotton pad to wipe at the stains and you should find they come off with ease.

-Ignoring the question of why that tape is on there in the first place, you’ll have to get a little more inventive.
-If the tape has been on the glass for a while then simply peeling it off will be hard.
-You also don’t want to start scraping it off as you could damage the surface of the glass.
-Instead you can apply some vegetable oil or WD-40 on to the tape and leave it to soak for a few minutes.
-Afterwards I simply use a small knife to lift up a corner of the tape (be careful not to end up scratching the glass) and then peel the rest off.
+If the tape has been on the glass for a while, then simply peeling it off will be difficult.
+You also don’t want to start scraping it off with any sharp objects as this could damage the surface of the glass.
+Instead, you can apply vegetable oil to the tape and leave to soak for a few minutes.
+This should loosen the tap and allow you to peel it off easily without the use of a knife.